What to do in Somerset February half term 2026

 Check out Haynes Motor Museum’s amazing collection.

-Family Activities, Glastonbury Abbey
+Family Activities at Glastonbury Abbey

 Explore the 36 acres of grounds and 7th-century ruins of Glastonbury Abbey and join in with their fun half term sessions.